 To step back and look at the big picture, CCPA 2.0 is yet another sign that privacy and data protection are becoming central pillars in the regulation of new technology.
 We expect many more privacy laws like CCPA 2.0 — or even more stringent ones — to be passed in the months ahead.
 Getting ahead of the regulatory curve by streamlining your data access control strategy now will help avoid haphazard approaches to achieving compliance while ensuring optimal data protection.

+Read more about the details of CCPA 2.0 in our white paper, Beyond Cosmetic Compliance in Data Analytics: A Guide to CPRA.
 To see Immuta’s built-in regulatory starter policies and other data access control capabilities, request a demo today.